Welcome To Our Woods' story

 Image: CC Stock Photo

-- The initial idea to teach young people how to make safe fires, rather than have them set fire to things illegally and in an unsafe way, was met with a lot of criticism initially but the fact that no arson attacks have happened since is proof that engagement of this kind works.
+- There are many different ways, sometimes unexpected, to be effective in engaging people.
+For example, the initial idea to teach young people how to make safe fires – rather than have them set fire to things illegally and in an unsafe way – was met with a lot of criticism initially.
+The fact that no arson attacks have happened since this programme began is an indication of its effectiveness.

 Measures of success?